playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 <iframe src="https://stackblitz.com/edit/event-capture-demo?ctl=1&embed=1&file=index.js&hideExplorer=1&hideNavigation=1" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 You'll also notice that if you click on the green square, you'll never see the `"A click handled on green using capture"` message.
-This is due to the `stopPropagation` as mentioned before.
+This is due to the `stopPropagation`, as mentioned before.
 The click is being registered on the red square first and then stopped on the blue square.

 # Conclusion

-This post has been filled to the brim with information. 😵 Even I, the author, have had to have a few amazing folks take a re-read to confirm what I've written.
+This post is filled to the brim with information. 😵 Even I, the author, had a few amazing folks give it a re-read to confirm what I've written.
 Please don't be afraid or ashamed to re-read anything that might not have made sense or to revisit the post whenever a question arises.
-Hopefully this has been a helpful exploration of the DOM and the ways you interact with it using code.
+Hopefully, this has been a helpful exploration of the DOM and the ways you interact with it using code.

-Please ask any questions or comments in our comments section and remember that we have [a Discord](https://discord.gg/FMcvc6T) for further conversation including questions!
+Please ask any questions or comments in our comments section and remember that we have [a Discord](https://discord.gg/FMcvc6T) for further conversation, including any questions!